 As a result of an early intervention and treatment, you can save yourself from a lot of damage.

-This primary type is also called as chronic glaucoma.
+Primary Open Angle Glaucoma is also called chronic glaucoma.

-As a result, you would not feel the need of seeking medical help until the case complicates.
+As a result, you would not feel the need of seeking medical help until the case complicated.
 The complications can cause permanent damage to the eye.

 This type of glaucoma is rare.
 Even the experts are not being able to understand it fully.